pixelsdb/pixels/README.md

 > Ensure that the `PIXELS_HOME` directory exists and follow the instructions in [Install Pixels](#Install-Pixels) to put
 > the `pixels.properties` into `PIXELS_HOME` and create the `logs` directory where the log files will be
 > written.

+## Development Environment*

+If you want to develop Pixels in Intellij, open `SRC_BASE/pixels` as a maven project.
+When the project is fully indexed and the dependencies are successfully downloaded, add a `PIXELS_HOME` environment variable in *Run -> Edit Configurations -> Edit configuration templates*, point it to your Pixels home that contains the configuration file (i.e., `pixels.properties`) and stores the runtime logs.

+Now, in Intellij, you can build Pixels using the maven plugin, run and debug unit tests, and debug Pixels by setting up a *Remote JVM Debug*.

 ## Installation in AWS